 Graduate Record Examination (GRE)

 GRE scores are not required.
 However, if you've taken the GRE, we encourage you to submit your scores because they may positively influence merit scholarship awards.
 If you have an undergraduate GPA below 3.0, we strongly encourage you to submit GRE scores for admission consideration.
 Please use our four-digit institution code to send us your scores.

 We grant advanced entry students up to 24 academic credits based upon their qualifications.
 You may qualify for advanced entry if you meet one or more of the following requirements:

 - You've already completed an advanced degree (MA, MBA, JD, PhD, etc);

 - You've completed advanced coursework in international policy and development or a closely related field.

 We typically grant our accelerated entry students 12 academic credits based on their qualifications.
-You may qualify for accelerated entry if:
+You may qualify for accelerated entry if you meet one of the following requirements:

 You may also transfer up to 25% of total degree program credits from an accredited college or university and, therefore, complete your degree in three semesters.